-The Holy Trinity C of E Secondary School

-Managing Medicines in School
+Managing Medicines in School Policy

-Policy last reviewed: May 2023
+Policy last reviewed: May 2025

-Next review due: May 2025
+Next review due: May 2027

-Member of staff responsible: Deputy Head Pastoral
+Member of staff responsible: Assistant Headteacher - DSL

 Governor's Committee: FGB

-Vision Statement

-Our vision is to be a centre of excellence for learning inspired by Christian values where every person in our school community fulfils their potential
+Vision Statement: Our vision is to be a centre of excellence for learning, inspired by Christian values, where every person in our school community fulfils their potential.

-Mission Statement:

-Our mission is to be a deeply Christian inclusive community which values every individual as a child of God.
+Mission Statement: Our mission is to be a deeply Christian inclusive community which values every individual as a child of God.

-Values Statement

-The school aims to serve its community by providing an education of the highest quality within the context of Christian belief and practice.
-It encourages an understanding of the meaning and significance of faith, and promotes Christian values through the experience it offers to all its students.
+Values Statement: The school aims to serve its community by providing an education of the highest quality within the context of understanding of the meaning and significance of faith and promotes Christian values through the experience it offers to all its students.